-Noah’s Ark is pleased to announce our plans for reopening to the general
+Noah’s Ark is pleased to announce we are open to the general public

 · Masks or face coverings are strongly recommended.

 · Guests are expected to follow health guidelines on social distancing, maintaining at least 6 feet apart at all times.

 · Some pathways may be designated one-way traffic.

 · The Playground area will remain temporarily closed.

 · Hand sanitation stations are located throughout the Animal Habitat for your convenience.

 · We are frequently cleaning and disinfecting touchpoints, Welcome Center touchpoints and restrooms using a solution approved by the Centers for Disease Control and Prevention (CDC).